RAKWireless/wisblock-node-red/wireless/rak13600/README.md

 ## 3. Flow Configuration

-The example is under `wireless/rak13600` folder in the [`wisblock-node-red`](https://git.rak-internal.net/product-rd/gateway/wis-developer/rak7391/wisblock-node-red/-/tree/dev/) repository.
-Then you can import the  **rak13600-nfc-read.json** file or just copy and paste the .json file contents into your new flow.
+You can import the  **rak13600-nfc-read.json** file or just copy and paste the .json file contents into your new flow.

 After the import is done, the new flow should look like this: